egnha/valaddin/README.md

 ## Examples

-The following simple example shows the use of `strictly()` to "harden" a function through the (successive) addition of input validation checks.
-Though the example is somewhat artificial, the problem of dealing with invalid function inputs is pervasive in R, given its weakly typed nature.
+The following example illustrates the use of `strictly()` to "harden" a function through the (successive) addition of input validation checks.

 Consider the following function `bc()`, which computes the [barycentric coordinates](https://en.wikipedia.org/wiki/Barycentric_coordinate_system) of a